juniorsundarCasual/TGT/vault/volume-3.chapter-173.md

 "To use their bodies in such a way..."

 After an exeedingly mountainous amount of effort, Markus finally tuned out all the other unpleasant displays around him to focus on more constructive things.
 His first stop was at a rather prominent building at the centre of the Sect which was labeled as the Mission Centre.
 He could only enter and peruse the peripheral hall, which held a few sparse escort and extermination missions with a substantial payout.
 Most of these missions seemed to originate from well-known sources, primarily businesses that had a nationwide and international reach.
-While the payout was large, Markus was certain that a large portion of it would be appropriated by the Sect itself.

 Based on Markus' knowledge, a Sect could generate income through two main routes.
 The first, and most straightforward, is through these sorts of missions.
 The Sect would perform these mercenary works for contracting parties in return for pay.
 On the down low, certain sects are also known to take on contracts that walk the grey or black path such as theft, kidnapping or assassination.
 Usually, it is the unorthodox sects that profilerate in this market, but sects in the orthodox alliance are also known to dabble in these acts while maintaining plausible deniability.